erl-ang/tcp-over-udp/README.md

 Made for Professor Misra's Spring 2023 CSEE W4119 Computer Networks course at Columbia University.
 The [original spec can be found here](https://github.com/erl-ang/tcp-over-udp/blob/master/Programming%20Assignment%202.pdf).

 ## architecture overview 🏘️
 At a very high level, TCP and UDP are protocols used in computer networks for communication between devices.
-While TCP ensures reliable (i.e. in-order and complete) data delivery, UDP does not provide the guarantee that packets will arrive in-order nor that a given packet will arrive at all.
+While TCP ensures **reliable (i.e. in-order and complete) data delivery**, UDP does not provide the guarantee that packets will arrive in-order nor that a given packet will arrive at all.

 We can learn more about TCP's reliability mechanisms by implementing such mechanisms (error checking, timeouts, retransmissions, flow control, etc) on top of UDP.
 It is impossible to test if the reliability mechanisms are working as intended when running both the sender and receiver programs locally, as the data packets will likely not be dropped nor corrupted.